katiezchang/UNEPxBerkeley/README.md

 - **Generating** structured PIF sections aligned with GEF-8 templates using AI
 - **Formatting** outputs for official submission

 The pipeline is designed to support transparency capacity-building projects by streamlining the creation of comprehensive PIF documents.
+Designed in preliminary stages, but wanted to highlight prompts created in PIF generation as well as the types of webscraping we performed to download copies of important docs from unfccc.int

 ## Repository Structure